deanblackborough/godot-platformer/README.md

 	- Iterating on overall combat feel — timing, weight, and responsiveness
 	- Weapons will auto-draw if you attack while sheathed, keeping flow snappy
 - Polish & systems
+	- Collectables
 	- More visual feedback (hit flashes, particles, screen shake)
+	- And of course: much more as the core loop starts feeling good.

+### Quick Tweaks

+- If no weapon draw first press should show draw weapon
+- Code Review
+- Resources for player settings?
+- A background layer for the level
-	- Better debug tools for states, collisions, and timings
+- Better debug tools for states, collisions, and timing
 - Continuing to refine state transitions for smoother gameplay
-	- And of course: much more as the core loop starts feeling good.
+- Player is behind enemies
+- Drawn weapon should always do damage, why sheaving exists

 ## Known Issues